 “The EITC program basically allows us to pay our company’s tax obligation directly to GA!
 The state, in turn, gives us a credit for 90% of the amount given to school.
 Essentially this program is a 10 to 1 match by the state, a win-win for our company and for the deserving students of Germantown Academy.”

 - Larry Tornetta Jr., President, LFT Realty Group, Inc.

 EITC or OSTC?
 GA is a qualified recipient of funds from both programs.

-PA distributes $75m in credits to EITC participant companies, and $55m to OSTC participant companies annually.
+PA distributes $225million to EITC and OSTC participants annually.